The Untold Truth Of Joan Baez

 What she's most proud of

-While it might be easy to think that all the mere mortals that inhabit the earth can't possibly live up to the success of best-selling authors, A-list actors, and chart-topping musicians, Joan Baez has offered an incredible bit of wisdom to AARP that serves as a reminder that sometimes, success is deeply personal and very private.
+While it might be easy to think that all the mere mortals who inhabit the earth can't possibly live up to the success of best-selling authors, A-list actors, and chart-topping musicians, Joan Baez has offered an incredible bit of wisdom to AARP that serves as a reminder that sometimes, success is deeply personal and very private.
 When they asked her about her experiences with anxiety and depression, she was honest.

-"If somebody [asked] what am I proudest of, I would say getting through that tunnel, It was pretty dark when I entered it, and I entered it on faith.
+"If somebody [asked] what am I proudest of, I would say getting through that tunnel.
+It was pretty dark when I entered it, and I entered it on faith.
 And then by the end, I was really back in the light — or in the light, in a way, for the first time."
 She said that it came after a lot of hard work, dedication to therapy, and years of putting it off.

 It wasn't until 1990 that she decided that she was so deeply unhappy that she needed to do something about it, and she explained just what was going on in her life to Rolling Stone.
 "I couldn't stand my life.
 It was seriously dark and painful," she said.
-What led to that was some very high-profile and very cruel treatment throughout the 1980s, when she became a punchline ripe for parody.
+What led to that in part was some very high-profile and very cruel treatment throughout the 1980s, when she became a punchline ripe for parody.
 Her activism became a joke, and she found herself unable to write or perform.
 "It took years to get past that."

 Painting is her way of continuing her activism post-retirement